Kent Trading Standards Checked Scheme

 15. Changes to Terms

-We will review the operation of the scheme from time to time with the aim of maintaining and improving the benefits offered to both consumers and business.
-KCC may amend these terms and conditions from time to time and shall notify you within three (3) working days of making any changes to these terms and conditions.
+We will review the operation of the scheme from time to time with the aim of maintaining and improving the benefits offered to both consumers and businesses.
+KCC may amend these terms and conditions from time to time without reference to you and shall notify you within three (3) working days of making any changes to these terms and conditions.
 A copy of the amended terms and conditions will be made available at www.kent.gov.uk/tschecked

 If a customer complains about your business/work to the Citizens Advice Consumer Service, they will advise the consumer to contact you in the first instance and follow your complaints procedure.